jordymeow/rincevent/README.md

 # Rincevent
 Rincevent is a software that allows you to learn in a non-monotonous manner, all day long, wherever you are.
 Learn vocabulary, a foreign language, mathematical formulas, the names of monuments (with images), musical notes (with sound).
 You can learn all the day long with a small pop-up window that regularly appears on your screen, and later, to learn more intensively in multiple choice mode.

+# Installation
+You can compile the project with Visual Studio but if you simply want to use it, download the file called Rincevent 1.43.msi and run it.
+That will install it automatically.

 # Vocabulary
 It is easy to create lists, import new words from CSV files, but you can also use the lists I have already made.
 They are available in the Vocabulary directory and they mainly target Japanese, Chinese and English.
 There is also a list for guitar chords.